+- a.
 The PER must include information on any other requirements for approval or conditions that apply, or that the proponent reasonably believes are likely to apply, to the proposed action.
-This must include details of any local or State Government planning scheme, or plan or policy under any local or State Government planning system that deals with the proposed action, including:

-- a. what environmental assessment of the proposed action has been, or is being, carried out under the scheme, plan or policy - b. how the scheme provides for the prevention, minimisation and management of any relevant impacts - c. a description of any approval that has been obtained from a State, Territory or Commonwealth agency or authority (other than an approval under the EPBC Act), including any conditions that apply to the action - d. a statement identifying any additional approval that is required - e. a description of the monitoring, enforcement and review procedures that apply, or are proposed to apply, to the action.
+This must include details of any local or State Government planning scheme, or plan or policy under any local or State Government planning system that deals with the proposed action, including: - i. what environmental assessment of the proposed action has been, or is being, carried out under the scheme, plan or policy; - ii. how the scheme provides for the prevention, minimisation and management of any relevant impacts; - iii. a description of any approval that has been obtained from a State, Territory or Commonwealth agency or authority (other than an approval under the EPBC Act), including any conditions that apply to the action; - iv. a statement identifying any additional approval that is required; - v. a description of the monitoring, enforcement and review procedures that apply, or are proposed to apply, to the action; and - vi. attachment of relevant Commonwealth, State or Territory, and local government approvals and permits as supporting documents to the PER.